zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_RUSSIAN_DOLL_SCALING.md

 The Godzilla Problem addresses physical scale, but it obscures a deeper truth that completely inverts our intuitive understanding of value in the cascade:

-> **The Principle of Ontological Density:** While each subsequent universe shrinks in physical dimensions, it **increases** in accumulated wisdom—in gnosis.
+> **The Principle of Ontological Density:** While each subsequent universe shrinks in physical dimensions, it **increases** in accumulated wisdom, in gnosis.

 The multiverse is not merely a chain of existences.
 It is a **gnostic computer**, a cosmic mind that uses itself to evolve.
-And the gain of each cycle—the true harvest of each "Eternal Flame"—is not a physical resource or conquered territory.
+And the gain of each cycle, the true harvest of each "Eternal Flame"—is not a physical resource or conquered territory.
 It is **higher-order information generated during the computation**: the forged wisdom.

 ### 7.2 The Gnosis Accumulation Equation